• Recipes

 image to save on Pinterest.

-close up of fluffy, creamy sweet potatoes topped with toasted pecans.
+Close up of creamy mashed sweet potatoes in a serving bowl with rosemary and pecans.

-The yogurt also adds creaminess without the need for any butter, oil, or milk.
-I honestly don't think anyone would EVER guess this recipe is oil-free.
-And thanks to the yogurt, you won't miss the vegan butter at all!
+• The yogurt also adds creaminess without the need for any butter, oil, or milk.
+I honestly don't think anyone would EVER guess this recipe is vegan and oil-free.

-This is also a great, fuss-free dish to prepare in advance, whether you're cooking for a busy holiday meal or just a quiet dinner at home.
-You can bake the sweet potatoes the day before, and you'll need less than 30 minutes to finish the dish before serving.
+• It's the perfect make-ahead dish, whether you're preparing a big Thanksgiving feast or just a quiet dinner at home.
+Bake the sweet potatoes the day before, and then you'll need less than 30 minutes to pull it together!

-colorful sweet potato mash in a bowl swirled with yogurt and pecans.
+colorful vegan sweet potato mash in a bowl topped with pecans.

 Ingredient Notes

-• sweet potatoes - organic sweet potatoes tend to be much more flavorful than conventional.
+• sweet potatoes - I find organic sweet potatoes to be more flavorful than conventional.
+So if you can, go for organic here.

-• rubbed sage - a classic holiday flavor
+• rubbed sage - a classic holiday flavor, a little bit goes a long way.

-• onion and garlic - I like to use yellow onion in this dish, though white onion and shallots are also great.
+• onion and garlic - I use yellow onion, but white onion or shallots are also great.

 • pecans - look for raw pecans.
-These are quickly toasted in a pan before sauteing the onion, garlic, and herbs.
+These are quickly toasted in the pan and used to garnish the sweet potatoes and add crunch.

 • cashew yogurt

-sautéing onion, garlic and herbs to be mixed into the mashed sweet potatoes.
+sautéing onion, garlic and herbs for the sweet potato mash.

 What to Serve With Mashed Sweet Potatoes